microsoft/TUTA_table_understanding/fortap/README.md

 + `op_mlm_weight`: operator-level Formula MLM weight
 + `range_mlm_weight`: range-level Formula MLM weight

 The pretrain corpus for ForTaP is not public available now.
+All data are processed to the JSON format shown at https://github.com/microsoft/TUTA_table_understanding/tree/main/tuta/data/pretrain, and then are processed to be pt format through prepare.py.

 ## Fine-tune